RHEcosystemAppEng/kong-discovery/kong-mesh-federation.md

 open [Prometheus Targets](http://localhost:9090/targets)

 do `ctrl-f` or whatever you do to search in your browser and search for `kong-federation`.
-May take about 30 seconds or so.
+May take about 30 seconds to become healthy.

 ## Create PrometheusRules
 Prom rules alert us when things go wrong/down.
 The simplest and most important prometheus rules that you can have are rules that trigger alerts when services go down and stay down.
 We are going to define just a few rules: